Hurrco/Apex_Directory_Structure/README.md

     git push
     ```

+## Automation Hub: Your Control Panel

+To make managing this system even easier, this repository includes a powerful **Automation Hub**.
+It's a simple graphical interface that gives you one-click access to common tasks, so you can keep your digital brain organized without needing to use the command line.

+**To launch the hub, simply double-click the `central_hub.bat` file in the root directory.**

+This will open a control panel with buttons for various automations, such as:

+- **Adding files** to your inbox
+- **Creating new projects** with the correct folder structure
+- **Archiving** old projects
+- **Backing up** your entire workspace
+- And much more!

+This hub is designed for everyone, whether you're a technical user or not.
+It's the fastest way to perform routine maintenance and keep your system in perfect order.

 ## Rules and Maintenance

 For more detailed guidelines on file naming, folder structure, and how to maintain this system over time, please refer to the `RULES.md` file.